jam3sward/quadifier/quadifier/win32/readme.txt

 --------------
 This currently (R359) works on Windows 7 and Windows XP, having been tested on about 5 different PCs to date.
 The following issues have been noticed:

-* Fullscreen unlikely to work (black window) - theory: may be impossible to create GL window as a child of fullscreen D3D window?

 * Only works on the CUBE if the mosaic is the primary monitor, and the window must be wholly on the CUBE (otherwise stereo does not display)